-Al Jazeera journalist beaten, arrested by Israeli forces from Gaza hospital
+Al Jazeera journalist freed after 12-hour arrest by Israeli forces in Gaza

 Series of ‘systematic attacks’

-Al Jazeera Media Network has demanded the immediate release of al-Ghoul and other journalists detained alongside him, it said in a statement.
+Earlier on Monday, Al Jazeera Media Network demanded the immediate release of al-Ghoul and other journalists detained alongside him, it said in a statement.

-The Qatar-based network said it holds the Israeli army “fully responsible for their safety”.
+The Qatar-based network said it held the Israeli army “fully responsible for their safety”.

 “The Network emphasises that this targeting serves as an intimidation tactic against journalists to deter them from reporting the horrific crimes committed by the occupation forces against innocent civilians in Gaza,” the statement read.